Nazmul92/CMPT828-project/README.md

 ## Dataset
 A well-known dermatoscopic image dataset: [HAM10000](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T) is used as experiment data.

+## Library and framework
+PySyft==0.7.0 for creating remote workers and PyTorch for deep learning implementation.

 ## Folder description
 - client_1 (HAM-data-owner1)
   - This client has total 2800 sample of seven class ( 400 per class)